Aceinna/docs_openrtk/algorithms/Process_Jacobian.rst

 As the system is nonlinear, the vector :math:`\vec{f}` cannot be used to propagate the covariance matrix, :math:`P`.
-Instead the Process Jacobian, :math:`F`, (a linearized version of the state- transition vector) is computed at each time step (based on the current system states) to propagate :math:`P` forward in time:
+Instead the Process Jacobian, :math:`F`, (a linearized version of the state-transition vector) is computed at each time step (based on the current system states) to propagate :math:`P` forward in time:

 .. math::